YiranJiang/A_Neural_Algorithm_of_Artistic_Style_Implementation/README.md

 ## Reference & Data:

-Most of our training data comes from [***WikiArt***](https://www.wikiart.org)
+Most of our training data comes from [***WikiArt***](https://www.wikiart.org).

 Also thanks to [here](https://github.com/anishathalye/neural-style), where the preprocessing idea comes from.

 In our exploration stage(not the implementation of the main paper), as mentioned in the paper, we tried Super Resolution techniques.
+The training data contains 1000 Van Gogh's post impressionism work comes from [***WikiArt***](https://www.wikiart.org).
 The training code of this part comes from [here](https://github.com/TZstatsADS/Fall2018-Proj3-Sec1-grp1).

 <br>
 <br>